DioxusLabs/dioxus/docs/guide/src/en/getting_started/fullstack.md

 Now, build your client-side bundle with `dioxus build --features web` and run your server with `cargo run --features ssr`.
 You should see the same page as before, but now you can interact with the buttons!

+## Sycronizing props between the server and client

+Lets make the initial count of the counter dynamic based on the current page.

 ## Communicating with the server

 `dixous-server` provides server functions that allow you to call an automatically generated API on the server from the client as if it were a local function.